Greenland Ultimate Winter Adventure in Uummannaq & Ilulissat

 Day 3: Flight/Helicopter to Uummannaq

 After breakfast we take an exciting and scenic flight north to the small settlement of Qaarsut where we will transfer to a helicopter which takes us to Uummannaq our base for the next four nights.
 We will stay in local guest house accommodation above the harbour.
-The tourist infrastructure of the settlement is just developing and our accommodation is warm, cosy and modern and right at the heart of this working Inuit settlement.
+The tourist infrastructure of the settlement is just developing and our accommodation is warm, cosy, modern and right at the heart of this working Inuit settlement.

 Accommodation Guesthouse (B,L,D)